nrwl/nx/docs/shared/migration/migration-angular.md

 - To run unit tests, run `nx test <app name>`.
 - To see your project graph, run `nx graph`.

 > Your project graph will grow as you add and use more applications and libraries.
-You can add the `--watch` flag to `nx graph` to see the changes in-browser as you add them.

 Learn more about the advantages of Nx in the following guides: